Here's the best way to fish MRGO Long Rocks when speckled trout are running thick during their spring transition.

 It's great because it provides what trout need most:

-This spot is nothing new and, that it turns on in May, isn't a secret either.
+This spot is nothing new and, that it turns on in spring, isn't a secret either.

-But what is new is how I've fished the area this past week, bringing in limits of fish, tagging some more, then leaving them biting.
+But what is new (or at least unique) is how I fish MRGO Long Rocks, bringing in limits of speckled trout and leaving them biting.

-Before I can jump into that, let's go over the "conventional" way of fishing the MRGO Long Rocks, as well as how to safely get there.
+Before jumping into that, let's go over the "traditional" way most anglers fish MRGO Long Rocks, as well as how to safely get there.